Felony Defense Lawyer in Jacksonville

 How Long Does a Felony Remain on My Criminal Record?

-A felony conviction generally remains on your criminal record permanently, potentially affecting employment, housing, and other civil opportunities for years into the future.
-While certain convictions may be eligible for sealing or expungement under Florida law, this process is often complex and must follow specific legal procedures.
-Our felony defense lawyers in Jacksonville can guide you through understanding your eligibility, explaining the benefits, and providing effective counsel on managing your record during legal proceedings in Duval County.
+A felony conviction typically remains on your criminal record permanently, affecting employment, housing, and other civil opportunities.
+While some convictions are eligible for record sealing or expungement under Florida law, this requires you to follow detailed legal steps.
+Our felony defense lawyers in Jacksonville advise on your eligibility, explain the benefits, and help you make informed decisions about your record throughout court proceedings in Duval County.

 What Are Potential Defenses Against Felony Charges?